Spousal Open Work Permit (SOWP) for IEC Participants in Canada

 In other words, it means you can’t work for employers, who offer striptease, erotic dance, erotic massages, or escort services.
 This restriction is a strict rule and cannot be removed from the work permit.

-Another restriction that will be printed on the work permit is
+In general, this restriction will be printed on the work permit:

 “Not authorized to work in 1) child care, 2) primary or secondary school teaching, 3) health services field occupations.”

-It means you can’t work in health care, child care or elderly care jobs.
-This restriction can be removed if you get a medical exam as part of your application.
-More on this topic here > on this page <.
+However, this restriction can be removed if you complete a medical exam as part of your application.
+You can read more about the medical exam on this page > on this page <.

 How long will the Spousal Open Work Permit be valid for?